Ziqi-Yang/typst-ts-mode/README.md

   :ensure (:type git :host sourcehut :repo "meow_king/typst-ts-mode" :files (:defaults "*.el")) :custom
-  ;; (optional) If you want to ensure your typst tree sitter grammar version is greater than the minimum requirement (typst-ts-mode-grammar-location (expand-file-name "tree-sitter/libtree-sitter-typst.so" user-emacs-directory)))
+  ;; (optional) If you want to ensure your typst tree sitter grammar version is greater than the minimum requirement ;; Note this only check and compare file modification time (typst-ts-mode-grammar-location (expand-file-name "tree-sitter/libtree-sitter-typst.so" user-emacs-directory)))
 ```